J0LGER/bloghub/_posts/2023-04-10-XSS-On-Steroids.md

 );
 ```

-As we can see, when the *code* parameter is set, the code flows to the *else* branch and returns an HTML containing the user input passed as a parameter to the *window.opener.postMessage(),* the parameter misses sanitization such as HTML encoding or URL encoding before it's reflected in the browser.
+As we can see, when the *code* parameter is set, the code flows to the *else* branch and returns an HTML containing the user input passed as a parameter to the *window.opener.postMessage(),* the parameter lacks sanitization such as HTML or URL encoding before it's reflected in the browser.

-Crafting a payload that closes the called function following it with our payload will eventually look as follows:
+Crafting a payload that closes the called function, following it with our payload will eventually look as follows:

 ```
 test' },'*')} else alert('poc');//